Sam Wills: Notable performances

 Wills performed as the MC of the Late Club at the Auckland Festival in 2005 (AK05) and for First Night at the Aotea Centre.
 He also performed at the World Buskers' Festival in 2004, 2005 and 2008.
 He was a regular performer on Pulp Comedy, during its three seasons on TV2.
 He performed on the red carpet for the World Premier of The Lord of the Rings: The Return of the King in Wellington.
 He was the support act for David Strassman's 2003 tour of New Zealand.
-He has also performed at private functions for the former New Zealand Prime Minister Helen Clark and the King of Tonga George Tupou V. In the UK he made an ITV appearance on Comedy Rocks hosted by Jason Manford (2011), and also appeared at the first BBC Comedy Prom at London's Royal Albert Hall on 13 August 2011 (broadcast on BBC 2 on 27 August 2011).
+He has also performed at private functions for the former New Zealand Prime Minister Helen Clark and the King of Tonga George Tupou V. In the UK, he made an ITV appearance on Comedy Rocks hosted by Jason Manford (2011), and also appeared at the first BBC Comedy Prom at London's Royal Albert Hall on 13 August 2011 (broadcast on BBC 2 on 27 August 2011).
 On 5 December 2011 he performed at the 83rd annual Royal Variety Performance, alongside Tim Minchin and others.

 In the Season 11 premiere of America's Got Talent (AGT) on 31 May 2016, shortening his stage name to Tape Face, Wills auditioned and got through to the next round.
 In Week 8 of AGT, during the Judges' cuts round, Wills successfully auditioned through to the live shows.
 In Week 1 of the AGT quarterfinals, he advanced to the semifinals.
 He advanced to the finals on 31 August 2016 by getting the most audience votes in the Dunkin' save, but was later eliminated on 14 September when he did not reach a top five spot.
 Maria Karvouni of Forbes magazine wrote that Tape Face revives silent film acting, using his facial expressions and body movements to captivate his audience: "His simplicity creates a complexity which results in a lot of laughter."
 He appeared in a show with America's Got Talent Season 11 winner Grace VanderWaal and runner-up The Clairvoyants in a three-night concert series at Planet Hollywood Resort & Casino in Las Vegas, Nevada, in October 2016.
-When Sam Wills is on tour, his doppelganger T2 performs in his place at House of Tape Theater in Harrah's Las Vegas.
 He also appeared in 2019 on Week 4 of America's Got Talent: Champions, on Monday, 28 January, where he placed in the top 4 of that night's acts.

 Wills made an appearance in YouTube Rewind 2016.

+In 2018 Wills began a residency in Harrah's casino in Las Vegas.
+In 2023 it moved to the MGM Grand.
+When he's on tour, his doppelganger T2 performs in his place at the Vegas theater, which is called the House of Tape.